cyrilpic/biscuit-sleep/README.md

 Every body needs a good cookie.

-`Biscuit-sleep` is a collections of MATLAB functions and scripts for the quantification of stroke lesions from segmented MRI images and the processing of EEG data from sleep.
+`Biscuit-sleep` is a collections of MATLAB functions and scripts for the quantification of stroke lesions from segmented MRI images and the processing of hd-EEG data from sleep.
 It adds some tools on top of:
 * [EEGLAB](https://github.com/sccn/eeglab)
 * [csc-eeg-tools](https://github.com/CSC-UW/csc-eeg-tools)
 * [swa-matlab](https://github.com/Mensen/swa-matlab)